urbit/docs/docs/arvo/basic.md

     =(a b)  test equality
     (function args ...)  call function with args

-Lookup each of these expressions (and all others!) in the [Twig Expressions](../../hoon/twig/) definition.
+Lookup each of these expressions (and all others!) in the [Rune Expressions](../../hoon/rune/) definition.

 ### New material